-Update: In spring 2022, SWA collaborated with the Assets Management team to create a customized transit-facilities maintenance report, detailing every service request for accessibility-related defects reported by riders and Officials at MBTA stations and bus stops.
-The report-generated by the MBTA's maintenance database (Trapeze) at the beginning of each month-is designed to help SWA verify if accessibility asset defects are being identified and reported, and to monitor the timeliness of repairs.
+Update: In spring 2022, SWA collaborated with the Asset Management team to create a customized transit-facilities maintenance report, detailing every service request for accessibility-related defects reported by riders and Officials at MBTA stations and bus stops.
+The report-generated by the MBTA's maintenance database at the beginning of each month-is designed to help SWA verify if accessibility asset defects are being identified and reported, and to monitor the timeliness of repairs.
 SWA continues to receive and review these customized accessibility maintenance reports on a monthly basis.
+In the second half of 2024, SWA will determine the next steps required to improve both the rate of issue reporting and our ability to ensure that all issues are being reported and addressed in a timely manner.